TheNuRii/TheNuRii/README.md

 - 📚 I'm currentyly studing at Poznań University of Technology ,field of study: Electronics and telecommunication

-- 🌱 I’m currently learning C# and .NET framework
+- 🌱 I’m currently learning kinda everything some C# and .NET framework, some ML/AI

+- 🤔 I’m curious abot how something work from top to bottom.

 - 📫 How to reach me: maciekglow0@gmail.com